nextflow-io/nextflow/README.md

 Nextflow does not require any installation procedure, just download the <a href="http://dl.dropbox.com/u/376524/nextflow/nextflow">executable package here</a> and save it somewhere on your computer.

-Grants the execute permission to the donwloaded package using the following command `chmod +x nextflow`, after that you are ready to use it.
+Grant the execute permission to the downloaded package using the following command `chmod +x nextflow`, after that you are ready to use it.
-You may try to execute the command `./nextflow -h` to show the program help.
+You can to execute the command `nextflow -h` to show the program help.

 Create a file named `hello.nf` with the following content and copy it to the path where you downloaded the Nextflow package.